kahole/edamagit/CONTRIBUTING.md

 `develop` is the main branch in this project.

 1. When releasing a new version merge the work into this branch
+2. Add a changelog entry for the next version and commit
-2. Bump the package version number using one of:
+3. Bump the package version number using one of:

    ```
    npm version patch